Gilgamech/website/www/Gillogisms.md

 1. Littoral Riparian Fjords - where a river valley becomes a narrow bay. - 2019
 1. Live in the worlds where your magic works, and don't linger in worlds where your magic doesn't work. - 2019
 1. Local **can** be better, and often is, but not always. - 2015
+1. London is 45% immigrants, and this was a large reason for Brexit - because Schengen made Brits feel like foreigners in their own country, and their European neighbors were unsympathetic. - 2023
 1. Londonisms - referring to a government by the city it's located in.
 Often includes considering the whole nation to be a homogenous mindless blob instead of an array of individual humans. ('Tokyo is doing this, and while Seoul hasn't joined in yet, Beijing doesn't like it.'
-Meaning that the government or military of Japan is performing some action, the government or military of Korea have not joined, and the CCP/PLA are opposed to the action.) - 2022 (Why are they called Londonisms?)
+Meaning that the government or military of Japan is performing some action, the government or military of Korea have not joined, and the CCP/PLA are opposed to the action.) - 2022 (Why are they called Londonisms?
+I don't know, the name suggested itself.)
 1. Look for companies where you know what they do but they're weirdly undervalued, and you can sit on their stock for a few years. - Warren Buffet.
 Look for markets that provide actual value and are expanding, where you can sit on their stock for a few years. - 2023
 1. Look for good ideas and habits, in yourself and also in others.
 1. Look for helpers and listen for success stories. - 2020